helgso/Homework4/README.md

 ## Project steps:

-1.
-- Data pre-processing: get rid of the noise
+1. Data pre-processing: get rid of the noise
-- Think of the baseline linear learner and any other ML method that we will use.

-2. Implement the classifier naively without any optimisation/strategy
+2. Implement the classifiers naively without any optimisation/strategy
+- baseline linear learner: SVM or logistic regression
+- other method: Random forest and convnet
 3. Watch the results
+4. Optimization:
+Try to optimize Random forest and Convnet:
-4. Optimization: Make decisions about training/validation split, distribution choice for naive bayes, regularization strategy, any optimization tricks, setting hyper-parameters, etc.
+Make decisions about training/validation split, distribution choice for naive bayes, regularization strategy, any optimization tricks, setting hyper-parameters, etc.
 5. Watch the results
 6. And so on..
+7. Take the one that gives the best results between Random forest and Convnet
+8. Compare with the baseline linear learner